Non-Archimedean Whitney stratifications: Introduction

+In Section~\ref{sect:setting}, we introduce the basic notations and tools.
+The first three subsections are independent of model theory.
+In particular, in Subsection~\ref{subsect:RVlin}, we define and describe the ``higher dimensional leading term structures'' $\RV^{(n)}$, which are ubiquitous in this article.
+In Subsections~\ref{subsect:modth} and \ref{subsect:hyp}, we fix the model theoretic setup and assumptions.

-The main purpose of the Section~\ref{sect:t-strat} is to define translatability and t-stratifications and to prove first useful properties.
-In Subsection~\ref{subsect:sak}, we show how t-stratifications can be used to understand definable families of sets up to risometry; this will be an important ingredient to the proof of the main result.
+The main purpose of Section~\ref{sect:t-strat} is to define translatability and t-stratifications and to prove some first properties.
+The most important ones are that the restriction of a t-stratifications to a suitable affine subspace of a ball is again a t-stratification (Lemma~\ref{lem:t-strat-ball}), that being a t-stratification is a first-order property (Proposition~\ref{prop:sak}~(1)) and that t-stratifications can be used to understand risometry types (Proposition~\ref{prop:sak}~(2)).

 The next section contains the main part of the proof of Theorem~\ref{thm:main}, namely that under Hypothesis~\ref{hyp:general}, t-stratifications do exist.
-There is a sketch of the proof at the beginning of that section.
-Subsection~\ref{subsect:cor} contains some direct corollaries and the last subsection gives other characterizations of what it means for a t-stratification to reflect a set; this will be useful for applications and for the inductive proof of the higher-dimensional Jacobian property.
+There is a sketch of the proof at the beginning of the section.
+Subsection~\ref{subsect:cor} contains some direct corollaries and the last subsection gives other characterizations of what it means for a t-stratification to reflect a set; these will be useful for applications and for the inductive proof of the higher-dimensional Jacobian property.

-Up to there, we do not know yet whether at all there exists a field satisfying Hypothesis~\ref{hyp:general}; in Section~\ref{sect:an->hyp}, we will show that this hypothesis holds in any field with analytic structure in the sense of \cite{CL.analyt}.
+Up to there, we do not yet know whether Hypothesis~\ref{hyp:general} can be satisfied at all; in Section~\ref{sect:an->hyp}, we will show that it holds in any field with analytic structure in the sense of \cite{CL.analyt}.
 The easy part is Proposition~\ref{prop:an->hyp0}, which treats everything except the Jacobian property; the latter is proven in Proposition~\ref{prop:an->jac}.

 The remaining sections give some variants and applications of the main result, mostly under some additional assumptions.
 In Section~\ref{sect:alg}, we show how to obtain t-stratifications such that for each $d$, $S_0 \cup \dots \cup S_d$ is closed in a suitable topology.
 In the pure valued field language $\LHen$, this can be applied to the Zariski topology, which yields the algebraic version of the main result.